imbingz/Password-Generator/README.md

 * Check if the users input is a number between 8 and 128.
 * If not(such as letters, null, space, symbols, or numbers out of range), keep prompting until the input is as desired.
 * Ask users whether they would like their passwords to contain numbers, uppercase letters, lowercase letters and symbols.
-* Create a variable to hold each answer (yes=true; no=false).
+* Create a variable to hold each answer.
 * If users select no to all questions, then ask these questions again.
-* Collect user preference and assign to a variable
+* Collect user preference and assign to a variable.
-* Generate random password characters
+* Generate random password characters.
 * Create a variable that holds the sum of those random characters.

 <a name="Installation"></a>